antiwinter/wowa/README.md

 - Better CLI interface: colorful and meaningful
 - Concurrency: when installing or updating, WoWA can take advantage of multi-processing
-- **wowaads.json** file: this is file where WoWA stores addon information.
+- **wowaads.json** file: this is the file where WoWA stores addon information.
 Unlike other projects, WoWA stores this file in the **WTF** folder.
 This design benifits people when they want to backup their WoW setting.
 Backing up one **WTF** folder is enough

 **Note 1:** For now, all addons are fetched from [curse](https://www.curseforge.com), other addon sites may be supported in the future.